renan-peres/mfin-portfolio-management/README.md

   </a>
 </h1>

 This repository contains a portfolio construction method designed for optimal capital allocation.
-This includes equity selection based on fundamental metrics along with Sharpe ratio maximization, bond selection based on it's convexity and price sensitivity to changes in interest rates, and benchmark selection based on regression analysis.
-The process also takes into account a client's risk tolerance and current market conditions.
+It includes equity selection based on fundamental metrics along with Sharpe ratio maximization, bond selection based on its convexity and price sensitivity to changes in interest rates, and benchmark selection based on regression analysis.
+The methodology takes into account the risk-free rate, current market conditions, the client’s risk tolerance, and the diversification component from the risk–return profile of individual securities.

 ## Features
 - Equity Portfolio Construction using fundamental screening + Modern Portfolio Theory
 - Bond Portfolio Construction using Modified Duration and Convexity to determine price sensitivity to interest rate changes
 - Benchmark Selection using Regression Analysis
 - Index/CAPM Modeling for systematic risk assessment
-- Capital Allocation Model with Maximum Utility
+- Capital Allocation Model with Utility functions
 - Arbitrage Pricing Theory (APT) for multi-factor modeling
-- Option Pricing Models for derivatives evaluation
+- Option Pricing Models for risk management
-- Interactive dashboard for portfolio visualization and management
-- Fee impact analysis with multiple fee structure comparisons
-- Return projections with uncertainty bounds

 ## 1. Core Components
 ### **Notebooks**: Sequential analysis and modeling workflows